4 Types of Listing Agreements for Real Estate Agents

 Open listing: In this type of agreement, sellers have the right to use as many brokers as they want.
-The seller is not, however, obligated to pay any of them if he or she sells the property without the broker's help.
+However, the seller isn’t obligated to pay any of them if he or she sells the property without the broker’s help.

 Net listing: This type of agreement may be illegal in your state.
 The agent gets to keep everything he can get that’s more than the sale price the owner wants.